 The Complete Guide to Genius Review

 Short History of the Guide

 It seems hard to find much about the original author of The Complete Guide to Genius (which I will also sometimes refer to as the Guide).
 Rumor has it that he was an average Joe with an IQ of about 100.
-In order to overcome his low IQ he did a lot of research and experimented with different exercises.
-He sorted out what worked from what didn’t, while taking himself to an IQ of 195.
+In order to overcome his low IQ he did a lot of research and experimented with many different techniques.
+He sorted what worked from what didn’t, while taking himself to an IQ of 195.
 He then put everything he learned into the Guide.
-Whether this claim is true or not, I cannot say!
+Whether this is all true or not, I cannot say!